fluent/fluent-bit-docs/concepts/key-concepts.md

 Source events can have a structure.
 A structure defines a set of `keys` and `values` inside the Event message to implement faster operations on data modifications.
-Fluent Bit handles every Event message as a structured message.
+Fluent Bit treats every Event message as a structured message.

 Consider the following two messages: